peter-vasut/Lenovo-Yoga-Pro-9-16IAH10-83L0002YCK-Linux/README.md

-# Lenovo Yoga Pro 9 16IAH10 (83L0002YCK) Linux tips and tricks
+# Running Garuda Linux on Lenovo Yoga Pro 9 16IAH10 (83L0002YCK)

 This repo documents my experience with Lenovo Yoga Pro 9 laptop on Linux and tips to make it work.